saeedhei/project-crm/README.md

-<<<<<<< HEAD
-# Project Name: Hyrance
+# Project Name: CRM

 ## Description
-Hyrance is a demo project consisting of a frontend, backend, and MongoDB database, all packaged and deployed using Docker containers.
-This guide will walk you through setting up and using the Hyrance project for your development or testing purposes.
+CRM is a demo project consisting of a frontend, backend, and MongoDB database, all packaged and deployed using Docker containers.
+This guide will walk you through setting up and using the CRM project for your development or testing purposes.

 ## Prerequisites
 - Docker installed on your system ([Install Docker](https://docs.docker.com/get-docker/))